izhou1/ds2002-scripts/README.md

 # ds2002-scripts
-A repo fro my scripting
+A repo for my scripting